space-wizards/docs/Genetic.md

 Stability is kept, but player will suffer drawbacks as they reach certain threholds of stability.

 -idea : Genetic minigame
-Having Genetic play a more involving minigame than pairing AT-CG, where it's easy to build up muscle memory in order to complete the sequences it is not really involving the players at some point(also counting cross referencing)
+Having Genetic play a more involving minigame than pairing AT-CG, when it's easy to build up muscle memory in order to complete the sequences it is not really involving the players at some point(also counting cross referencing)

 -First idea : Research point printing
-Each researched mutations will give a small amount of research points, and printing an activator or mutator will cost points(activators cost less since they are very limited), activators and mutators will also need to be kept cold in a special container, genetic will get a small one and R&D desk with get a bigger one.
+Each researched mutations will give a small amount of research points, and printing an activators/mutators will cost points(activators cost less since they are very limited in their use cases), activators and mutators will also need to be kept cold in a special container, genetic will get a small one and R&D desk with get a bigger one.

 -second idea : fridge storing
-Each mutation injector will be researched and stored in a fridge, R&D and Genetic will bot hhave a mutator fridge keeping the mutator under ice, injector outside cold environment will slowly decay getting more and more dangerous to inject with time spent outside cold storage
+Each mutation injector will be researched and stored in a fridge, R&D and Genetic will both have a mutator fridge keeping the mutator under ice, injector outside cold environment will slowly decay getting more and more dangerous to inject with time spent outside cold storage

 Things will most likely go like this, the geneticist will start experiment on their round start monkeys/kobolds and grab a few mutations from them
 (they should be alive and well for artifact research afterward if they didn't kill them) then they should start seeking people from other departements and start gathering mutations and start gathering research material and research mutations.